BocchiChen/DFA-and-NFA-Conversions/README.md

 # This program is able to convert regular expressions to NFA, convert NFA to DFA, and compare whether two regular expressions are equivalent.
+It is used for studies.